Accenture/mercury-composable/guides/CHAPTER-4.md

 ## Multiple preload override config files

-When you publish a composable function as a library, you may want to ensure the route names of the functions are overridden correctly.
+When you publish a composable function as a library, you may want to ensure the route names of the functions are merged properly.
 In this case, you can bundle a library specific preload override config file.

 For example, your library contains a "preload-kafka.yaml" to override some route names, you can add it to the yaml.preload.override parameter like this: